-Our paper is also closely related to the literature that analyzes incentive implications of affirmative action in college admissions.4 Assunção and Ferman (2013) find that affirmative action disincentivizes effort for the preferentially-treated students in the short run.5 Adding to their results, our paper shows that, in the long run, preferentially-treated students do not decrease their educational investments.
+Our paper is also closely related to the literature that analyses incentive implications of affirmative action in college admissions.
+Assunção and Ferman (2013) found that affirmative action disincentivises effort for the preferentially treated students in the short run.
+Adding to their results, our paper shows that, in the long run, preferentially treated students do not decrease their educational investments.

-There are recent works that evaluate empirically the effects of affirmative action policies in Brazil.
-Vieira and Arends-Kuenning (2019) use the staggered adoption of policies across universities and find that the enrollment effects were concentrated in the most competitive programs.
-Estevan et al. (2018) study the affirmative action policy adopted by a large Brazilian university and find little evidence of behavioural reactions regarding examination preparation effort.
-Mello (2022) studies the interaction between the National Law of Quotas and a policy that centralized applications in a nationwide online platform.
+There are recent works that empirically evaluate the effects of affirmative action policies in Brazil.
+Vieira and Arends-Kuenning (2019) used the staggered adoption of policies across universities, and found that the enrolment effects were concentrated in the most competitive programs.
+Estevan et al. (2018) studied the affirmative action policy adopted by a large Brazilian university, and found little evidence of behavioural reactions regarding examination preparation effort.
+Mello (2022) studied the interaction between the National Law of Quotas and a policy that centralised applications in a nationwide online platform.
 We contribute by providing a complementary quantitative framework to interpret the long-term effects of income-based affirmative action policies.

-Our work also relates to recent literature on high-stakes exams and education economics (e.g., Ebenstein et al., 2016; Arenas et al., 2020).
+Our work also relates to recent literature on high-stake exams and education economics (e.g., Ebenstein et al., 2016; Arenas et al., 2021).
 We contribute to this area of research by quantifying the relationship between income and college performance controlling for admission scores.
-Relying on the uniqueness of our data, we merged data on college admissions exams and college performance exams at the student level.
+Relying on the uniqueness of our data, we merged data on college admission exams and college performance exams at the student level.
 The majority of college students in the country take these two exams.
 The unconditional relation between income and college performance is strong and positive, as lower-income students significantly underperform in college.
-Our data allows us to add classroom fixed effects, and when we do that, the sign of this relation is still negative.
+Our data allow us to add classroom fixed effects, and when we do that, the sign of this relation is still negative.
 Using data on college admission scores, we can compare students with the same admission score and in the same classroom.
 After controlling for scores of college entrance exams, we find that the relation between income and college performance flips, with lower-income students outperforming high-income ones.